 Campus policy regarding religious observances requires that faculty make every effort to deal reasonably and fairly with all students who, because of religious obligations, have conflicts with scheduled exams, assignments or required attendance.
-In this class, please give me a few weeks advance notice if you have any religious holidays that conflict with class times, so that we can make appropriate arranegments.
+Let me know if you have any religious obligations, have conflicts with scheduled exams, assignments or required attendance within the first week of class and we will make arrangements.
 See the campus policy regarding religious observances for full details.